Skip to content

 GHG Accounting

-This tutorial will give you an understanding of the policies and procedures needed to measure the emissions and carbon footprint of an organisation based on the GHG Protocol Greenhouse Gas Accounting Standard.
+This tutorial will give you an understanding of the procedures needed to measure the emissions and carbon footprint of an organisation based on the GHG Protocol Greenhouse Gas Accounting Standard.

 UNFCC GHG Calculator